neo4j/neo4j-javascript-driver/packages/testkit-backend/deno/README.md

-# Deno Testkit Backend Specific implementations
+# Deno-Specific Testkit Backend Implementations

-This directory contains Deno specific implementations which depends on having `Deno` global variable available or being able to load `Deno` specific libraries such as the `Neo4j Deno Module`.
-Files like `../feature/deno.js` and `../skipped-tests/deno.js` are outside this directory since they are pure javascript configuration files and they don't depends on the environment.
+This directory contains Deno specific implementations which depend on having `Deno` global variable available or being able to load `Deno` specific libraries such as the `Neo4j Deno Module`.
+Files like `../feature/deno.js` and `../skipped-tests/deno.js` are outside this directory since they are pure javascript configuration files, and they don't depend on the environment.

 ## Starting Backend

-### Pre-requisites
+### Pre-Requisites

 First, you need to build the `Neo4j Deno Module` by running `npm run build::deno` in the repository root folder.

-### The start command
+### The Start Command

-For starting this backend, you should run the following command in the current
+For starting this backend, you should run the following command in this
 directory:

 ```